Calise425/Blackjack-Desktop-App/README.md

 Contributions are welcome!
 Feel free to reach if you encounter any bugs or have suggestions for improvements.

 ## Wishlist/ TODO
+- Other suits!
+Since I drew the cards I figured a universal suit would be the easiest to tackle initially but I look forward to expanding the deck
 - I love the idea of making betting possible in some way, and tracking current chips
 - I want to include the ability to double down or split your hand (but both probably don't make sense until you can bet)
 - Make the play again button function better (currently when a new game starts I just send it way off-screen T-T)